Southern Railway 1401: Revenue service

-In 1941, SOU began to modernize their premier Washington D.C. to Atlanta passenger trains with their new EMD E6 diesel locomotives to pull.
+Around 1941, SOU began to modernize their premier Washington, D.C. to Atlanta passenger trains with their new fleet of EMD E6 diesel locomotives to pull.
 No. 1401 and the other Ps-4s were relegated to haul the all-stops Washington D.C. to Atlanta local passenger and mail train Nos.
 135 and 136, along with the Danville, Virginia to Greenville, South Carolina local passenger train Nos.
 11 and 12.
 Additionally, the Ps-4s were in motive power pool service, where they were called in to pull SOU's mainline passenger trains again to protect the passenger schedules if one of the diesel locomotives was unavailable to operate.
-(Note: They would also be occasionally seen pulling stainless steel Budd streamlined passenger cars, which had re-equipped SOU's older passenger train consist such as the Crescent and debuted on newer passenger trains such as the Southerner.)
-On the night of April 25, 1942, No. 1401 was double heading with sister locomotive No. 1403, pulling the Atlanta Special passenger train from Atlanta to Washington, D.C., but crashed into a stalled truck at a railroad crossing in Norcross, Georgia, derailing both locomotives with the first four cars and injuring 12 or 13 people.
+(Note: They also pulled stainless steel Budd streamlined passenger cars, which had re-equipped SOU's older passenger train consist such as the Crescent and debuted on newer passenger trains such as the Southerner.)
+On the night of April 25, 1942, No. 1401 was double heading with No. 1403, pulling the Atlanta Special passenger train from Atlanta to Washington, D.C., but struck a stalled truck at a railroad crossing in Norcross, Georgia, derailing both locomotives with the first four cars and injuring 12 or 13 people.
 They were both repaired and put back into service.
-(Note: In October 1952, No. 1403 was retired and sold for scrap to the Baltimore Steel Company in Baltimore, Maryland.)
+(Note: In January 1952, No. 1403 was retired from revenue service and sold for scrap to the Baltimore Steel Company in Baltimore, Maryland, around October 1952.)

-In mid-April 1945, No. 1401 became one of the eight Ps-4 locomotives to haul the funeral train of U.S. President Franklin Roosevelt from Atlanta to Washington, D.C.
-The funeral train was first hauled by Nos.
-1394 and 1409, who brought it from Atlanta into Greenville, where No. 1401 and sister locomotive No. 1385 would take over.
+On April 13, 1945, No. 1401 became one of the eight Ps-4 locomotives to haul the funeral train of U.S. President Franklin Roosevelt.
+The funeral train, which consisted of 11 cars, was first hauled by Nos.
+1409 and 1394, who brought it from Atlanta into Greenville, where No. 1401 and sister locomotive No. 1385 would take over.
 Serving as the lead locomotive for the run from Greenville to Salisbury, No. 1401 carried the American flag from the Greenville roundhouse, the only special marking carried on the funeral train.
 Upon arrival in Salisbury, the train was transferred over to Nos.
 1367 and 1400 pulling it into Monroe, Virginia, where Nos.
 1366 and 1406 would complete the funeral train's journey to Washington, D.C.

-Also around that same time, No. 1401 was relocated to Spencer in the Charlotte division with its maintenance site being switched over to SOU's Spencer Shops.
+Also around 1945, No. 1401 was relocated to Spencer on the Charlotte Division with its maintenance site being switched over to SOU's Spencer Shops.
 Nos.
 1393, 1394, 1402, and 1403 followed on in mid-1947 due to being displaced by SOU's newer batch of EMD F3 diesel units taking over their place in Atlanta and the Pegram Shops being converted into the principal maintenance and repair facility for diesels.
 This resulted in No. 1401 and the former Atlanta-based Ps-4s getting the chance to run between Salisbury and Washington, D.C.
-They would also pull the northern section Carolina Special to Durham, Raleigh, and Goldsboro, North Carolina; and sometimes the Aiken-Augusta Special to Columbia, South Carolina on the Columbia division.
+They would also pull the northern section Carolina Special to Durham, Raleigh, and Goldsboro, North Carolina; and sometimes the Aiken-Augusta Special to Columbia, South Carolina on the Columbia Division.